 In practical sense, this clause will have zero meaning.
 You will find it impossible to enforce this clause.
-The candidates also know this.
-And they know the cost of taking this to court will find exceed the amount that you can recover for such expenses. it is also unlikely that the courts will give a judgement in your favour.
+The candidates also know this, and they know the cost of taking this to court will exceed the amount that you can recover for such expenses.
+It is also unlikely that the courts will give a judgment in your favor.

-From a legal point of view, the offer letter may not even have a enforceability from a contract act point of you.
-Every contract needs a consideration.
-Consideration actually means an offer of something of value in return of something for value.
-In case of the offer letter, there is no consideration that has been exchanged.
+From a legal point of view, the offer letter may not even have enforceability from a contract act point of view.
+Every contract needs consideration.
+Consideration actually means an offer of something of value in return for something of value.
+In the case of the offer letter, there is no consideration that has been exchanged.
 It is actually an agreement of intent to enter into a contract of employment.

-If the above you is correct in the eyes of the court, you do not really have any scope of recovery of your mouth
+If the above view is correct in the eyes of the court, you do not really have any scope of recovery of your money.

 From India, Mumbai